 May cancelled vote on Brexit deal – then survived Tory confidence vote

 UK Conservative premier Theresa May called off the crunch vote on her Brexit deal so she could go back to Brussels and ask for changes to it.

-May admitted that the deal would be rejected by a significant margin if MPs voted on it.
+May admitted the deal would be rejected by a significant margin if MPs voted on it.
 She said she was confident of getting reassurances from the EU on the Northern Ireland border plan.

 The following day, a confidence vote was triggered by Conservative MPs angry at May’s Brexit policy, which they said betrayed the 2016 referendum result.